linode/docs/docs/guides/databases/postgresql/comparison-of-high-availability-postgresql-solutions/index.md

 The term *cluster* has different meanings in different products.
 It does not always mean a redundant set of databases.
 Sometimes it only refers to a group of databases in the same network or at the same location.
 "Cluster" also has a variety of meanings in PostgreSQL, but it does not refer to redundant databases.
 This is discussed more thoroughly in the following section.
 {{< /note >}}

 Organizations typically define a *Maximum Tolerable Downtime* (MTD) for each resource, including websites and databases.
 MTD indicates the amount of unavailability the business can tolerate.
 For websites and key databases, an uptime metric of about 99.9 to 99.95% satisfies prevailing industry standards.
 This amounts to between five to ten hours of downtime a year.
 The tolerable downtime for a database can be higher or lower depending on its importance.
-Critical databases might have an even lower downtime tolerance.
-An internal human resources database probably has a less stringent requirement.
-However, a high-availability solution likely has a role to play in both cases.
+Critical databases might have an extremely low downtime tolerance.
+An internal human resources database likely has less stringent requirements.
+However, a high-availability solution has a role to play in both cases.

 Most high-availability architectures, including the solutions for PostgreSQL redundancy, incur additional costs for an organization.
-These include deploying more servers and configuring and managing a more complex network.
-For some smaller organizations, these costs might not make sense.
-Even within larger organizations, not all systems have to be protected.
-For instance, test or staging environments for a tech company might not require high-availability infrastructure.
+These costs include deploying more servers and configuring and managing a more complex network.
+For some smaller organizations, the additional cost might not make sense.
+Even within larger organizations, not all systems need high availability infrastructure, such as for test or staging environments.

-## What are the Components of a High Availability Design?
+## High Availability Concepts for PostgreSQL

 PostgreSQL is a powerful, flexible, and reliable relational database system.
 However, it does not automatically implement high availability.
 This means it remains vulnerable to network outages or server failures.
 Users must take additional steps to enable resiliency and ensure their databases are consistently operational.